tessercat/pbx-docs/client/notes.md

 Note that
 FreeSWITCH configuration
-must authorize a client to subscribe to the client's channel or the verto endpoint rejects the subscription.
+must authorize a client
+to subscribe and publish
+to the client's channel.

 Disconnecting from the WebSocket automatically cleans up subscriptions